Mapping Australia´s dark history: Lyndall Ryan (Rebroadcast)

-Lyndall Ryan´s interest in the history of Australia has grown since her early days as a scholar researching the history of Tasmania and the consequences of the “Black War” for the local Aboriginal people.
-Through her work, the historian became heavily invested in the survival stories of Indigenous Australians and the frontier wars, which included acknowledgment of massacres in the early days of the nation.
+Lyndall Ryan´s interest in the history of Australia has grown since her early days as a scholar researching the history of Tasmania and the consequences of the “Black War” for the local Aboriginal population.
+Through her work, the historian became heavily invested in the survival stories of Indigenous Australians and the frontier wars, which included acknowledgment of massacres committed by European settlers in the early days of the nation.
 Her research and expertise in the field got her involved in the legendary “History Wars” during the 1990s and early 2000s with other historians.
 In 2017, Lyndall gained worldwide exposure after she and her team at the University of Newcastle in NSW published an interactive online map of massacre sites in Australia.
 The map went viral and since its first release has turned into a national project in which Australian´s are helping to tell the whole story of the nation’s past.

 Here you can find out more about Lyndall’s work and look at the map:

 This Episode of Talking Australia is hosted by Angela Heathcote (Digital Producer at Australian Geographic) and produced by Ben Kanthak (www.beachshackpodcasts.com).

 Check out these three outdoor escapes in Tasmania.
 From hiking through ancient wilderness, traversing rugged peaks, camping high in the mountains and paddling one of the world’s best white-water rivers, there’s an adventure for everyone.
 Start planning!